randyrossi/vicii-kawari/util/raspi/README.md

 ## Usage

-   python flash.py read|write filename size
+   python3 flash.py read|write filename size

 The files must be binary (.bit) files.
 Use the multi_hex_to_bit utility in the flash directory to convert .hex files to .bit.
 The .hex files must be created using Efinity tools where the fallback image appears in slot 0 and the active image appears in slot 2.
 The .bit files must match the expected file sizes exactly (as in the examples).